kammradt/tutorial-express-mongodb/README.md

 2. Verify if it was started: `systemctl status mongod`

 ## Installing a client for Mongo
+A database client is just a program that can diretcly connect to the Database and interact with it.
+It is common to use it during the process of development and also after that to verify if everything is OK with our database.
+At this moment, we will install a client that is compatible with **MondoDB**, called **Compass**.

 1. Go to [this link](https://www.mongodb.com/download-center/compass)
 2. Select your OS version
 3. Click on `Download`
 4. Click on the `.deb` file to install

+When using and creating our project, we will interact with the database using code, because in this way, we can re-use a lot of things and can do a lot more automatically with all the structures that Javascript provide to us.

 ## Creating a project